FAQs – have a question? We may have the answer

 Do you provide an annual report?

 We certainly do.
-After the Annual General Meeting (AGM) we go straight into production to endure quality content in a professional format.
+After the Annual General Meeting (AGM) we go straight into the production, with publishing The Lavender Journal”.
+This has a full writeup of the annual report.
 Once this is completed we post a copy to each member.

 Can I get assistance from someone that is located in my state?